rankutah/blog/sites/rank-utah/posts/free-google-business-profile-profile-audit.md

 ---
 ![person looking up local business information from a Google Business Profile to make a phone call with the background as an image of Google Maps](../media/google-business-profile-audit.avif)

-Your Google Business Profile is one of your most powerful tools for finding local customers.
-But with a few simple adjustments, you could be getting even more calls and new business.
-This free, no-obligation review is a simple 30-minute video chat where we'll work together to optimize your profile.
+Your Google Business Profile is one of your most powerful tools for attracting local customers.
+But are you using it to its full potential?
+As a freelance web designer who helps small businesses in Utah, I'm offering a free, no-obligation 30-minute video chat to audit your Google Business Profile.
+Together, we'll identify simple adjustments you can make to get more calls and new business.

 If you are in a rush and ready to go you can [schedule here](https://cal.com/clearpresence/30min?utm_source=website&utm_content=appointment).